archrave/VCart-E-commerce-App/README.md

  - Side drawer to navigate 'Your Orders' and various other options
  - State management using the provider package
  - Users could sell their own products
- - Firebase for maintaining backend
+ - Firebase's REST APIs for maintaining backend
  - User Authentication system

 ## Tools